 Members whose continuous service terminates before the normal retirement date as a result of total or permanent disability may be eligible for a Disability Pension.

 Total and permanent disability: A physical or mental impairment which prevents a member from engaging in any employment for which he/she is reasonably suited by virtue of his/her education, training or experience and that can reasonably be expected to continue for the remainder of the member’s lifetime and which is determined by the employer to exist, based on a written report of a medical doctor licensed to practice in Canada or where the member resides.

 If a member believes he/she qualifies for a disability pension, they should contact The Pension Fund Call Centre.

 If a Fund Member dies prior to retirement

-If you die and you have an eligible spouse living at your death, your spouse would be entitled to receive a pension, payable for lifetime, equal to ⅔ of the pension earned to the date of death.
+If a member dies with an eligible spouse living at their death, the spouse would be entitled to receive a pension, payable for lifetime, equal to ⅔ of the pension earned to the date of death.

-If you die and you do not have an eligible spouse living at your date of death, but you do have children under the age of 19, they will receive a pension equal to ⅓ of the pension earned to the date of death.
+If a member dies and does not have an eligible spouse living at their date of death, but does have children under the age of 19, the children will receive a pension equal to ⅓ of the pension earned to the date of death.
 Payment will cease when the youngest child turns 19.

 If there is no eligible spouse or children living at the date of death, benefits will be paid to the beneficiary or estate, as the case may be, in a lump sum.